I LOVE MY JOB

 At the tender age of 16, along with two friends, formed his first band called ‘Avalanche’ where he gained his first experience of playing Rock ‘n’ Roll music in pubs and clubs.

 By the time he was 18, he decided to ‘go it alone’ and entered the cabaret circuit.
 His great sense of humour came into play when he incorporated impressions into his act, Frank Spencer, George Formby and the late Benny Hill & Norman Wisdom to name but a few.
 When he gets carried away on stage, he will often go into one of these acts.
 On gaining his equity card this gave him the opportunity to enter talent contests and show cases and even appeared on the Bernard Manning quiz show impersonating Frank Spencer (Oooh Betty) He spent the next 6 years doing what he loves best, entertaining.

-In 1991, Alan became hooked on Country (and has never looked back) when invited to join the newly formed Stone Mountain Country Band.
+In 1991, Alan became hooked on Country when invited to join the newly formed Stone Mountain Country Band.
 This group of five spent many a happy year playing to the Country Music Line Dancing scene.
 During this time, Alan still hankered to work on personal projects and was often found working in his own music studio at home.

 2001.
-After ten happy and memorable years on the road with the band, Alan decided it was time to move on, enabling him to concentrate on a solo career.
-He immersed himself into plans and preparations for this new project, using his Yamaha keyboard, guitar and PC.
-Time was spent recording, arranging and producing his backing tracks.
+After ten happy and memorable years on the road with the band, Alan decided it was time to move on.
+This enabled him to concentrate on a solo career, immersing himself into plans and preparations for this new project.
+Using his Yamaha keyboard, guitar and PC time was spent recording, arranging and producing his backing tracks.
 He is very proud of the fact that all of the music used in his performances is his own.